 Our first stop is the tourist information office, which turns out to be the most successful stop as everything else is shut.
-Even the fucking coffee shops.
+Even the bloody coffee shops.
 3:30pm on a Tuesday and we couldn’t find a coffee for love nor money.

-Granted Charters Towers had a lovely couple of heritage buildings, and the stock exchange was nice – but still, it was all shut.
+Granted Charters Towers had a lovely couple of heritage buildings, and the Stock Exchange was nice – but still, it was all shut.
 There’s a lookout over the town we decided to visit.
 That can’t be shut.
 And there are some old WWII bunkers up there that might be worth a look too.